 5.3.0 General

 If the UE supports MA PDU session and procedures for PDN connection establishment as specified in 3GPP TS 24.301 [10], then the UE shall also support handling as described in clauses 5.3.1 and 5.3.2.

+NOTE: The PDN connection established as a user plane resource of an MA PDU session is not applicable for CIoT EPS optimizations in this release of specification.

 *** end of change ***